Gridlife (festival): TrackBattle Classic

-The TrackBattle Classic format is the style used from 2014-2022.
+The TrackBattle Classic format is the style used from 2014 to 2022.
 Drivers go out on track in a mixed-class environment in groups A-D (where A is the fastest group of cars, D is the slowest).
 Drivers have 6-8 sessions on track throughout a two-day event.
 Class results are set by each driver's fastest lap, run in any of the on-track sessions.

 Podium Sprint

 The Podium Sprint format is used at GRIDLIFE Festival Tour events.
 This format is designed to provide a more entertaining experience for spectators both at the track and on GRIDLIFE's live broadcasts.
 It consists of two 20-minute practice sessions, where drivers go on track in large groups organized by their pace.
 These sessions are just for car shakedowns and for drivers to learn the course.
 Next are three qualifying sessions, where drivers go on track only with cars from their competition class.
 Drivers compete with their laptimes in each of these sessions.
 After all three qualifying sessions, the fastest five drivers from each class advance to the Podium Sprint.
 Each driver, running slowest to fastest from qualifying, runs two flying, solo laps to set their weekend result.
 The fastest lap in this session is the winner for each class.
 Drivers that do not qualify for the Podium Sprint are classified by their best qualifying time; these drivers get one additional session on the last day of the weekend to improve this time if they choose.
-Points are awarded on a 25 point scale from Fastest to 19th place in class.
+Points are awarded on a 25-point scale from Fastest to 19th place in class.